haiku/infrastructure/docs/concourse-worker.md

   * Worker running Linux (I used Fedora)
     * Use any Linux you like, but make *sure* it has a *recent* kernel and has containerd / runc
   * 4 GiB or more memory
+  * Basic OS install, seperate partition / filesystem for Concourse work directory.
+    * 16 GiB (or more) for OS
+    * 50 GiB (or more) of disk space on the Concourse work directory.
     * NVMe Storage is nice for the Concourse work directory.

 ### Setup